lpowell/Vynae/README.md

     Vynae -NetOnly -Name chrome -Colorblind

 This will display chrome processes with network connections with more colorblind-friendly colors (Magenta and Cyan)

+## Modules

+   Integrity

+   &emsp;An addon that creates a control list of processes and regularly checks the control list to the current list of processes and reports diffrences.

+   RegCheck

+   &emsp;An addon that enumerates Run keys in HKLM and HKCU Run and RunOnce locations.
+It also compares hashes of items in C:\Windows\Temp to a list of known malicious hashes.

+   BlackWall

+   This module creates a scheduled task that auto bans addresses that try (and fail) to logon remotely.

+More module information can be found in the wiki

 # History
 This project started as an offshoot of a small script written for CCDC wherein I needed to quickly identify key information about a specific process without access to Process Explorer.
 I've developed it further in my spare time, and plan on adding additional features over time.
 Ideally, it will be a light-weight CLI tool for quickly accessing process information.